calebgrove-git/HTML-Grammar-Validator/README.md

 ## [Live App](https://calebgrove-git.github.io/HTML-Grammar-Validator/)

-An easy to use, all in one, grammar and HTML validator
+An easy to use, all in one, grammar and HTML validator.

 ## Motivation